nodejs/node/doc/api/async_hooks.md

 // The following are the callbacks that can be passed to createHook().
 //

-// init is called during object construction.
+// init() is called during object construction.
 The resource may not have
-// completed construction when this callback runs, therefore all fields of the
+// completed construction when this callback runs.
+Therefore, all fields of the
 // resource referenced by "asyncId" may not have been populated. function init(asyncId, type, triggerAsyncId, resource) { }

-// Before is called just before the resource's callback is called.
+// before() is called just before the resource's callback is called.
 It can be
 // called 0-N times for handles (such as TCPWrap), and will be called exactly 1
 // time for requests (such as FSReqCallback). function before(asyncId) { }

-// After is called just after the resource's callback has finished. function after(asyncId) { }
+// after() is called just after the resource's callback has finished. function after(asyncId) { }

-// Destroy is called when the resource is destroyed. function destroy(asyncId) { }
+// destroy() is called when the resource is destroyed. function destroy(asyncId) { }

-// promiseResolve is called only for promise resources, when the
+// promiseResolve() is called only for promise resources, when the
-// `resolve` function passed to the `Promise` constructor is invoked
+// resolve() function passed to the Promise constructor is invoked
 // (either directly or through other means of resolving a promise). function promiseResolve(asyncId) { }
 ```